-Decluttering your home is a big job.
-The best way to tackle it is to focus on a room, a space, or even a zone within a room (like your kitchen cabinets) at a time.
+Whether you tackle it as part of downsizing effort or simply to simplify your life, decluttering an entire home is a big job.
+The best way to tackle it is in stages—to focus on one room, one space, or even one zone within a room (like your kitchen cabinets), completing the job fully before moving on to the next space.
+This will also build confidence as you experience visible success at each step.

-You don't need fancy tools to declutter your home, but you do need five baskets or bins:
+You don't need fancy tools to declutter your home, but you do need five baskets or bins defined for these five purposes:

 01 of 06

 Start with your medicine cabinet.
-Take everything out and discard outdated medications, makeup and skincare.
-Put everything you're keeping back into the cabinet, storing the items you use most often at eye level.
+Take everything out and discard outdated medications, makeup, and skincare products.
+Put everything you're keeping immediately back into the cabinet, storing the items you use most often at eye level.

-Next move onto any drawers.
+Next, move onto any cabinet drawers.
 Remove everything, do a quick evaluation of what you're keeping and what you're tossing.
-Put the items you're going to keep back into their drawers, and make sure to move the items you use most often into the top drawers.
+Put the items you're going to keep back into their drawers, with the items you use most often in the top drawers.

 02 of 06

 Return items to their proper places.
 Fold or hang and store any clothing.
-If you're thinking about your closet now, we'll tackle that next!
+If you're now eyeing your closet, don't worry—we'll tackle that next!

 03 of 06